enifmada/EMSel/figures/gb_dataset/README.md

 classification_types = ["add", "dom", "rec", "het"]
 ```

-## Figure 14
+## Figures 14, S.17

-To generate this figure, the unconstrained EM must be classified.
+To generate these figures, the unconstrained EM must be classified.
 For this, the `gengamma_params.pkl` file is needed.
 To generate this file, either:
 1. Run the scripts in the "Figures 9-11" section of the [figures/simulation](../simulation) folder (everything before the "Figure 9A" header), followed by the `deltall_qqs_and_confusiontables.py` script as detailed in the "Figure 9D+10" section, then move the outputted `gengamma_params.pkl` file from `figures/simulation/output` to `data`.
 2. Move the provided `gengamma_params.pkl` file from the [sample_datasets](../../sample_datasets) folder into `data`.